What Is the FitnessVolt Competition Percentile (FVCP)?

 Verified Standards

 Calculated directly from competition data.
-Available for the three powerlifts (squat, bench press, deadlift) and olympic lifts (snatch, clean and jerk) where millions of sanctioned results exist.
+Available for the three powerlifts (squat, bench press, deadlift), where millions of sanctioned results exist.

 Estimated Standards

-Derived from verified base lifts using biomechanical ratios and community data.
+Derived from the base-lift standards using strength ratios.
 Used for accessory exercises, machines, and isolation movements where competition data is unavailable.

 Each exercise page clearly indicates whether its standards are Verified or Estimated.
 Verified standards have the highest confidence level because they are based entirely on judged competition results.